-The Company recorded a zero rate of injury, occupational diseases, lost time accident and number of work-related fatalities in 2013.
-All employees were likewise represented in joint management and worker health and safety committees.
-Both Makati Development Corporation (MDC) and Ayala Property Management Corporation are certified OHSAS 18001:2007 for Health and Safety and represent 20.3% of the total Ayala Land population.
+The Company recorded a zero rate of injury, occupational diseases, lost time accident and number of work-related fatalities in 2012.
+The Company likewise reached almost 50 million safe man-hours and 100% of all employees were represented in joint management and worker health and safety committees.
+Moreover, total number of employees entitled to parental leaves was at 486.